EXACTsports/spider/README.md

 3. Write the logic into the __invoke() function required to extract the contact data from the source of the test page.
 4. Ensure the test passes.
 5. Refactor the extractor to ensure the code is readable (no deep recursions, etc.) and keep running the test to make sure it passes.
-6. When you are confident that you have a working extractor, submit a pull request so it can be reviewed and merged in.
+6. When you are confident that you have a working extractor push your work to remote.
+If it passes StyleCI and ChipperCI, click the button to submit a pull request.
+Otherwise, make the fixes required to get it to pass all CI checks and then submit the pull request.

 #### Requirements for an Extractor
 These are the fields we want to gather from the directory for each coach: